marionbarker/loopdocs/docs/operation/algorithm/prediction.md

 ### Total Insulin Effect (combining boluses and temporary basal rates)

-Loop will combine or stack the active insulin of all the discrete (individual) boluses and temporary basal rates over the past insulin activity duration (6 hours), to predict the active insulin for the next 6 hours.
-As demonstrated above, using the predicted active insulin Loop can predict the blood glucose drop over the next 6 hours.
+Loop will combine or stack the active insulin of all the discrete (individual) boluses and temporary basal rates over the past DIA amount of time (typically 6&nbsp;hours), to predict the active insulin for the next DIA.
+The extra insulin at the beginning of the interval has essentially expired, while the newest insulin has yet to have it's full effect.
+The figure below shows the visual representation of the IOB (Active Insulin, e.g., insulin above basal) and the history of temp basal and bolus (Insulin Delivery).

-Lastly, the combined effect of bolus and basal insulin are visually represented for the user by Loop’s insulin charts:

 ![Loop's iob and temp basals](img/insulin_delivery_iob.jpg)